 Today I have another easy DIY Halloween decoration for you: the Glowing Plastic Jack O’ Lantern Totem.
 You can make this for about $10 or less if you already have materials that can be used.
-It’s pretty simple and adds a great orange glow to your front step.
+It’s pretty simple and adds a beautiful orange glow to your Halloween front step.

 - witch hat (find one at a dollar store)